 By Ray Schultz

 Flush with success, J.M.
 Pattee decided he needed a vacation, so he took his family to Saratoga Springs, a resort almost 200 miles north of New York City.
-But it was bad timing: He was going out one morning when he saw the vice crusader Anthony Comstock coming up the steps.
+But it was bad timing: He was going out one morning when he saw Anthony Comstock coming up the steps.

 Pattee panicked and ran, not knowing that Comstock was there only to give a speech.
-But Comstock had spotted him.
+But the vice crusader had spotted him.
 “He is a remarkably nervous man, and seems to be always in fear; having at times a wild, frightened look, as though he expected to be arrested every moment,” Comstock observed.

 And Comstock did want to arrest Pattee.
 He next confronted his prey at the Simpson & Co.
 Brokerage in New York.
 A side door opened, and Comstock saw “a little gray-haired old man with gold spectacles on, bob out, and then instantly dodge back into the dark room, and attempt to quietly close the door, as to attract no attention.”